nottrobin/docs/src/en/help-azure-advanced.md

 [Using Microsoft Azure with Juju][clouds-azure-controller] page at the controller-creation step.

-!!!
-Note:
+[note]
 If you add more than one credential you will need to either specify one while creating the controller (`juju bootstrap --credential`) or set a default (`juju set-default-credential`) before doing so.
+[/note]

 <!-- LINKS -->